dsv009/aws-serverless/README.md

+# file with heading

 In order to excute these commands you have to go to the specific project folder to run the following commands:

 serverless deploy    Deploy changes sls deploy --verbose  gives the output text, while executing the command